FinnSchmidt01/latent_space_model/README.md

 The eval.py file demonstrates how the latent space model is loaded and evaluated.

 ## Installation
+The yml file for conda environment of this repository can be found in the infrastructure scripts folder.

 To get started, one needs to additionally clone the `neuralpredictors` repository and install the required branch (`latent_space_model`):